anvilco/spectaql/README.md

 Some parts of testing can be configured using environment variables.

 - `OFFLINE=true`
-  Some tests use HTTP connections to test giving Graphicle remote API specifications.
+  Some tests use HTTP connections to test giving DociQL remote API specifications.
   Use `OFFLINE=true` to skip tests that require an internet connection.

 Include environment variables before calling `npm test`.
 For example, `OFFLINE` mode can be enabled via `OFFLINE=true npm test`.